 Before you start searching for a home, there are several things you need to do.
 When you begin your search, you'll want to put together a list of must-have features, get an idea of what school districts and neighborhoods you want to live in, and start working on your budget.
 A good guideline to adhere to is that your mortgage payment should be a third of your monthly income.

 That's where I can help.
 I'd be more than happy to schedule a time to get together with you and speak with you regarding your real estate needs and get an idea of your future plans.
-We'll talk about everything from neighborhoods, schools in the Greenwood Village area, the mortgage industry, to any other economic factors that may potentially affect your buying decision today or in the future.
+We'll talk about everything from neighborhoods, schools in the Englewood area, the mortgage industry, to any other economic factors that may potentially affect your buying decision today or in the future.

 Step 3 – Start house hunting